matijas99/esp8266-battery-protector/README.md

 The controller is powered from the 12V battery via a DC-DC converter that supplies the required 5V rail.
 The same battery connection is used for both powering the circuit and monitoring the voltage.

+**Fail-Safe Design:**
+The relay uses inverted logic (HIGH = disconnect, LOW = connect) to implement a fail-safe design.
+In case of circuit errors, relay failures, or power loss to the controller, the relay defaults to keeping the load powered.
+This prioritizes load continuity over battery protection, ensuring that downstream systems don't lose power unexpectedly.
+While this approach risks battery health in failure scenarios, it prevents potentially critical downstream issues that could occur from unexpected power loss.

 **Auto-Rearming Logic:**
 - After the relay opens due to low voltage, the circuit monitors the battery voltage continuously.
 - The circuit will only attempt to rearm if the voltage rises above 12.8V (indicating the battery charging started).